RVCC-IDMX/unit-tests-statements-template/README.md

 ## Edit and test each file sequentially

-One-by-one, edit each JavaScript file and follow the instructions for each coding skill.
-You should run the test after each completed skill and see the pass count increase.
+One-by-one, edit each JavaScript file and follow the instructions for each function listed.
 When one file passes completely, you are ready for the next file.

-Start with stmnts-01.test.js and finish with stmnts-04.test.js
+Start with stmnts-01.test.js and finish with stmnts-07.test.js

 ---